 - 2.1.
-This Policy applies to all applicants to foundation, undergraduate and postgraduate taught courses at the University.
+This Policy applies to all applicants to foundation, undergraduate and postgraduate taught courses at the University as well as all non-graduating students.
 The Policy is supported by other University policies, which are referenced at the end of the Policy. - 2.2.
-Any questions relating to the admissions policy can be addressed in writing to the Director of Admissions.
+Any questions relating to the Policy can be addressed in writing to the Director of Admissions.